zesk/build/docs/tools/aws.md

 - `2` - Argument error
 #### Arguments

-- `region` - The AWS Region to validate
+- `region ...` - String.
+Required.
+The AWS Region to validate.

 #### Exit codes

-- `0` - Region is a valid AWS region
+- `0` - All regions are valid AWS region
-- `1` - Region is NOT a valid AWS region
+- `1` - One or more regions are NOT a valid AWS region